To keep you up to date, the UK Government has launched a Coronavirus Information Service on WhatsApp.

 If speaking may put you in danger, call 999 from a mobile.
 If prompted, press 55 to Make Yourself Heard and this will transfer your call to the police.
 Pressing 55 only works on mobiles and does not allow police to track your location.

 See further information on our Domestic abuse page.

 If you need support at this time for issues relating to drugs or alcohol, information and advice along with links to services and support can be found on our Health and Wellbeing Advice page.

 If you are considering volunteering, please see advice from the Government on how to help safely.
-Hampshire County Council, in conjunction with the Hampshire Councils for Voluntary Service, has also produced Guidance on safe volunteering during this time.
+Hampshire County Council, in conjunction with the Hampshire Councils for Voluntary Service, has also produced this Guidance on Safe Volunteering (pdf)

 You can download audio books and e books FOR FREE from Hampshire libraries.